decentropy/SentryTurret/README.md

     - upsidedown: how you mount the camera.
     - width,height: camera capture dimensions
     - scaledown: for faster processing/framerate
-    - display: much slower, but will display robot frames
+    - display: on or off to display robot view.
+(Slower)

 **Turret/Servos:**
 Here is a [good tutorial](https://learn.adafruit.com/adafruit-16-channel-servo-driver-with-raspberry-pi) on connecting servos with your RPi.
 (Also read about [setting I2C permissions](http://www.raspberrypi.org/forums/viewtopic.php?p=238003#p238003)).